raullaasner/gadfit/INSTALL.md

 1. Prerequisites
 ----------------

 GADfit comes in two implementations, one in C++ and one in Fortran.
+The CMake variable that controls which version is built is `BUILD_CXX_VERSION`.

 * **CMake (required)**.
 On Ubuntu, CMake, released under the New BSD license, can be obtained by issuing